ALhareth-ALshwarbah/Task-Manager/README.md

 1:learn anything
 ```

--**remove** : this subparser enable you to delete a task and it's argument is the index, ex:
+- **remove** : this subparser enable you to delete a task and it's argument is the index, ex:

 ``` powershell
 python -m Task_Manager.cli remove 1